n3d1117/website/content/blog/continuous-aggregates-timescale/index.md

 ---

 {{< note variant="info" >}}
-This post describes my experience with TimescaleDB's [continuous aggregates](https://docs.timescale.com/timescaledb/latest/how-to-guides/continuous-aggregates/about-continuous-aggregates/) feature, which ended up improving over 10x the performance of some specific database queries.
+This post details my experience with TimescaleDB's [continuous aggregates](https://docs.timescale.com/timescaledb/latest/how-to-guides/continuous-aggregates/about-continuous-aggregates/) feature, resulting in a 10x improvement in the performance of some specific database queries.
 For more information, see the [official documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/continuous-aggregates/).
 {{< /note >}}

 ## Introduction